pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 1. Select **List View** or **Graph View** to toggle between a list view and a graph view.
 1. Selecting an individual resource from the list or graph view will provide more details.

-The list view displays a list of all of the stack's resources including their type, name, status, and link to the associated cloud provider.
+The list view displays a list of all of the stack's resources, including their type, name, status, and link to the associated cloud provider.

 ![Stack resource list](/images/docs/reference/service/stack-resource-list.png)